Reyurnible/slackin/README.md

-# slackin
+# slackin-private

-A little server that enables public access to a Slack server.
-Like Freenode, but on Slack.
+A little server that enables private access to a Slack server.
+This app is add authonication for slackin.

 It provides